 All loans fall into fall into basic two categories: unsecured loans and secured loans.

-Secured loans are linked to something you own – usually your home.
+These loans are linked to something you own – usually your home.
 If you can’t pay the loan back, the lender could force you to sell your home to get their money back.
-Although you can usually borrow more if you have a secured loan, you need to think carefully before you go ahead.
-It puts your home at risk.
+You can usually borrow more with a secured loan, but it does put your home at risk.

-Unsecured loans aren’t secured against your belongings.
+These loans aren’t secured against your belongings.
 You just borrow the money and pay it back.
-But, if you can’t pay it back, they can’t get their hands on your property.
-They’re often called personal loans.
+This means that if you fail to pay the money back, your lender can’t get their hands on your property.
+You might hear these also called called personal loans.